RECIPESPRODUCTSPANTRYSHOPPING

 Plain Yogurt

 Plain yogurt is a versatile dairy product made by fermenting milk with live bacteria cultures.
 The process involves adding specific yogurt cultures (Lactobacillus bulgaricus and Streptococcus thermophilus) to milk, which then convert the lactose present in the milk into lactic acid.
 This reaction thickens the milk and gives it a creamy, tangy taste.
-Plain yogurt is available in various fat contents, from non-fat to whole milk variations.
+Plain yogurt is the creamy full fat or whole milk variety.
 This yogurt is a staple ingredient in many households due to its diverse culinary uses and health benefits.
 It can be consumed on its own or used in both sweet and savory dishes, such as smoothies, dips, and marinades.
 Being a probiotic-rich food, plain yogurt provides several health benefits such as improving digestion, boosting the immune system, and promoting a healthy gut.

 #18